 A letter from The First Presidency to all Church members in September 1995 stated, "We desire that all adult members of the Church ... identify their ancestors, and perform temple ordinances for those who wait beyond the veil.
 Because of the sacred nature of this work, members should be diligent in assuring the accuracy of all information submitted."

-Before a member submits any relative’s names for ordinances, whenever possible it is most important to first verify the accuracy of each individual record between you and the relative before you proceed to do their ordinance work.
-Secondly, click to review a FS article titled Individuals for whom I can request temple ordinances.
+Before a member submits any relative’s name for ordinances, whenever possible, it is most important to first verify the accuracy of each individual record and determine the relationship between you and the relative before you proceed to do their ordinance work.
+Second, click to review a FS article titled Individuals for whom I can request temple ordinances.